catkin/catkin_tools/docs/verbs/catkin_find.rst

       are given, it will output the path to the package's share directory in that space.

-      PACKAGE               The name of a package to find.
+      PACKAGE               The name of a package to locate.